FAQ: How do I synchronise more than one copy of RadioDJ to the same database?

 Its not particularly hard to do.

-“A Windows install will work just as well, Once you’ve configured the firewall to allow connections on port 3306”
+A Windows database install should work just as well,as long as you’ve configured the firewall to allow connections on port 3306.

 You can find out how to create a new SQL user Here

-Last updated on: 6th February 2018
+Last updated on: 11th August 2019

 at 11:59 AM Europe/London